Wavesonics/hammer-editor/README.md

 A simple tool for building stories.

 ## Multi-platform
 This app is where ever you are.
-Your phone, tablet, desktop, laptop, this program can be installed and run.
+Your phone, tablet, desktop, laptop, this program can be installed and run, not simply a website-in-a-box, but instead using native client side technologies to provide the best experience possible.

 ### Initial support will be for:
 - ![badge-platform-windows]